BradleyCai/ucr-schedule-visualizer/README.md

 This project is a website written in HTML, CSS, and JavaScript that generates an hour by hour view of your schedule as well as provide links to each class location from the schedule you get from GROWL.
 Your security and privacy is maintained because all of the schedule interpreting and viewing is done client side.
 No personal schedule related information is sent over the web.
-This because GitHub pages hosts only static webpages.

 [GitHub Pages](http://bradleycai.github.io/ucr-schedule-visualizer/)
 --------------------------------------------------------

-This project is hosted for free on GitHub pages.
-The downside is that you can't do any server side magic.
-The upside is that the website's purpose only really needs client side HTML, CSS, and JS which works out!

-You can check out the current stable release of our website via the link above.
+This project is hosted on GitHub pages.
+You can check out the current stable release of our website using the link above.

 Because the GitHub pages branch is the equivalent of a master branch, the gh-pages branch is our master branch.